skuppa/bitnet-java-libs/README.md

  * @param states The list of states you are interested in.
  * @param OFFSET_FROM_ZERO The list of invoices starts with an index of 0.
  *        This number indicates where the list or subset of invoices should start.
+ *        Use this in conjunction with NUMBER_OF_INVOICES to page through the list.
  * @param NUMBER_OF_INVOICES The number of invoices to include in this list.
  * NOTE: This method is overloaded.
 Choose the appropriate one for your needs.
  */